mridulgrc/chbase-java-sdk/examples/ui-jaxb/README.txt

-This project comprises an SDK to access HealthVault and a sample ui allowing a user to view and add weight measurements.
+This project comprises an SDK to access CHBase and a sample ui allowing a user to view and add weight measurements.

 Building: